xsources/Matlab-simulation-of-Schramm-Loewner-Evolution/README.md

 # Matlab simulation
-Description and analysis by using simulation of some mathematical/physics phenomena
+Description and analysis of some mathematical/physics phenomena by using simulation.